Australian rules football in New South Wales

-In New South Wales, Australian rules football dates back to the 1860s colonial era, with organised competitions being continuous since the 1880s.
-It is popular in the outback areas of the state near the Victorian and South Australian borders— in the Riverina-Murray region (around the Murray River and Murrumbidgee Rivers) and in Broken Hill where it has a long history.
+In New South Wales and its capital city Sydney, Australian rules football dates back to the 1860s colonial era, being the first and for a time the only code played.
+The club competition in Sydney first began in the 1880s and has since the early 1900s held a continuous existence.
+The sport is popular in the regional cities and towns of the state near the Victorian and South Australian borders— in the Riverina-Murray region (around the Murray River and Murrumbidgee Rivers) and in Broken Hill where it has a long history.
 These areas form part of an Australian cultural divide described as the Barassi Line.
 To the west of the line it is commonly known as "football" or "Australian Football" and to east of the line, it is promoted under the acronym "AFL" by the main development body AFL NSW/ACT.
 There are more than 15 regional leagues though some are run from other states, the highest profile are AFL Sydney and the Riverina Football Netball League.
 With 80,572 registered players, it has the third most of any jurisdiction.

 The state is the sport's second largest audience with the Australian Football League (AFL) Premiership Season generating more than a million television viewers.
 Two clubs based in the state capital Sydney currently compete in the AFL and AFL Women's (AFLW): the Sydney Swans and the Greater Western Sydney Giants.
 The Swans in 1982 became the first professional Australian sporting team to move interstate, and entered the AFLW in Season 7 (2022).
 The Giants debuted in the 2012 AFL season and 2017 AFL Women's season and compete against the Swans in the Sydney Derby (also known as "The Battle of the Bridge").

 The representative team, nicknamed the Blues, played interstate matches against other Australian states and Territories between 1881 and 1988.
 The Blues have a strong record, defeating every state and territory except South Australia.
 They have long standing rivalries with Victoria accounting for them in 1923, 1925, and in 1990 under State of Origin rules at the Sydney Cricket Ground, and Queensland which was evenly contested from 1884.
 WR 'Billy' McKoy holds the record for the number of representative caps for New South Wales with 31.
 Sydney hosted national carnivals in 1914, 1933, 1960 and 1974.
 The underage Blues also claimed Under 19 national championships in 1974 and 1975 as well as a Division 2 title in 1993.

 Some of the greatest names in the sport hail from the state including its leading pioneers, cousins Tom Wills and H. C. A. Harrison, who were born there.
 Over 400 players have competed in the AFL including two Legends in the Australian Football Hall of Fame: Haydn Bunton Sr. and Jock McHale.
 The New South Wales born and raised player with the most AFL games and most AFL goals is Tom Hawkins with 359 games and 796 goals while Sophie Casey has the most AFLW games with 63, and Zarlie Goldsworthy has the most AFLW goals with 16.